 It is not known how it would specifically impact individuals as the actual impact of reducing funding to APA, the facilities, events, and activities they provide would be determined by APA itself, including any impacts on APA employees and diversity.
-However due to level of saving being proposed it is highly likely that the charity would lead to reduce its workforce and to close at least one venue.
-These impact will be felt by people with protected characteristics, as employees, suppliers, customers, users and participants would all be affected.
+However, due to level of saving being proposed it is highly likely that the charity may no longer be able to operate and that would lead to building closure and job losses both direct and indirect.
+This impact will be felt by people with protected characteristics, as employees, suppliers, customers, users and participants would all be affected.